ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/06-real_world_elevation.md

 Usually we want to adjust our map model so that its origin is at zero.
 To do that we:

 Apply the modifiers: select the plane object, press `Ctrl+A` and select `Apply` -> `Visual Geometry to Mesh`

 ![](fig/real-world-elevation/apply-modifiers.png)

 Now, because the plugin is creating a plane based on the screen ratio, the plane will not be a perfect rectangle.
 What we can do is:

 - Select the plane
-- Go to the edit mode
+- Go to the edit mode, you can press tab to toggle it
 - Select the top view
-- Select a vertex that is the closest one to the origin
+- Select a vertex that is the closest one to the origin and press `n` to toggle the sidebar

   ![](fig/real-world-elevation/closest-point.png)

 - Now we can see its global coordinates.
 We want to move all of our vertices so that this point moves to the origin.

   ![](fig/real-world-elevation/location.png)

 - To do that we can copy the `X` position, then select **all vertices** (`a`), then subtract the copied value from the median's `X`:

   ![](fig/real-world-elevation/move-all-X.png)

 - Repeat the same for the `Y` and `Z`.

 ## 6. Exporting the model

+You can export the world using the legacy `.dae` format or the newer `.glb`

+### 6.1 dae

 We export our model as Collada `.dae` file.
 Select the plane object, go to `File` -> `Export` -> `Collada (.dae)`.